CJones770/tractography-pipeline-restore/Pipeline/README.txt

 ./spec_long_Runner.sh /SubjDir /TO /Mount 0 2 2 ; which will run the pipeline for only subject 2.

+NOTE: IF YOU MANUALLY INTERRUPT THE PIPELINE YOU MAY EXPERIENCE ERRORS ATTEMPTING TO RESTART IT.
+THIS CAN BE RESOLVED BY RESTARTING THE DOCKER CONTAINER WITH `exit` AND RERUNNING THE "RUN" COMMAND ABOVE.
+THE RAMIFICATIONS OF RESTARTING THE DOCKER CONTAINER IN THE MIDDLE OF LARGE PROCESSING JOBS HAS NOT BEEN FULLY TESTED.
+The subject data that have been processed and exported to the specified output directory should not be lost as a result.

 The amount of disk space needed per subject is approximately : 9GB.
 Ultimately ~6GB are stored in the output directories.
 If using long_Runner.sh, the amount of space needed is 6GB per subject + 3GB.